 Obviously a wig won’t help your hair to regrow.
 However, it can do a very efficient job at hiding the effects of hair loss.
 The modern hairpiece is extremely sophisticated and realistic.
 Not even your nearest and dearest should be able to tell the difference from the real thing.
 Furthermore the vast range of hairpiece styles and colours available give you a near-infinite choice.
 Wear a different head of hair each day if you so choose!
 Hairpieces are much, much cheaper than a hair transplant and often much more durable.
 Your hair loss will continue but far less noticeably (at least until you remove the wig).

-For more hair growth advice and information on treatments, visit our Hair Loss Treatment page.
+For more hair growth advice and information on treatments, visit hair loss clinic.